Skip to content

 [New in Fulu:EIP7594]

 A node with validators attached downloads and custodies a higher minimum of custody groups per slot, determined by get_validators_custody_requirement(state, validator_indices).
 Here, state is the latest finalized BeaconState and validator_indices is the list of indices corresponding to validators attached to the node.
 Any node with at least one validator attached, and with the sum of the effective balances of all attached validators being total_node_balance, downloads and custodies total_node_balance // BALANCE_PER_ADDITIONAL_CUSTODY_GROUP custody groups per slot, with a minimum of VALIDATOR_CUSTODY_REQUIREMENT and of course a maximum of NUMBER_OF_CUSTODY_GROUPS.
-The node SHOULD dynamically adjust its custody groups following any changes to the effective balances of attached validators.

 1